 Allowing fresh air through your attic might seem contradictory knowing that your home requires insulation to minimize changes in temperatures and achieve monthly energy savings.
 The concept behind the roof and attic ventilation, however, is a sensible one.
 When an attic traps heat and moisture, it could spell trouble for your roof and its numerous components.
-Making sure this part of your home that “breathes” can help save yourself from the stress and hassle of untimely and costly repairs.
+Making sure this part of your home “breathes” can help save yourself from the stress and hassle of untimely and costly repairs.

 In this blog, local residential roofing company CQ Construction & Roofing highlights the importance of ventilating your roof and attic, as well as the components that make up this facet of the roofing system.

 To better understand roof and attic ventilation, you have to know the consequences of not having one in the first place.
 Remember that they serve two vital functions: draw cool, fresh air into the attic and let hot, moist air escape out of the roof.
 An improperly ventilated roof can contribute to heat and moisture buildup inside the attic, leading to issues that will compromise the roof’s weather performance and your home’s indoor comfort.

 During the hot summer months, the sun’s heat beating down on the roof’s surface results in increased attic temperatures.
 It radiates through the attic floor and into your home, warming up your indoor spaces.
 As you rely on fans and your air conditioner to combat excessive indoor heat, these units will have to work harder to perform and provide comfort.
 Expect an increase in your home’s energy consumption, which will reflect on your monthly utility bills, as well as inefficiently running HVAC systems.